Mreegank-Sinha/Sales-Insight-Using-Power-BI-Dashboard/Readme.md

 ## Problem Statement

 ### Business Context:
 AtliQ Hardware, a computer hardware and peripherals supplier, provides products to various clients, including Excel Stores across India.
 The company has its headquarters in Delhi and multiple regional offices across the country.
-Bhavin Patel, the Sales Director, is facing significant challenges in tracking and understanding sales trends in a dynamically evolving market.
+The Sales Director, is facing significant challenges in tracking and understanding sales trends in a dynamically evolving market.

 Challenges:

-1. Lack of Centralized Insights: The sales data is fragmented across multiple Excel files, making it difficult for Bhavin Patel to get a holistic view of sales performance.
+1. Lack of Centralized Insights: The sales data is fragmented across multiple Excel files, making it difficult for the sales director to get a holistic view of sales performance.

 2. Subjective Reporting: Regional managers provide verbal updates on sales trends, which often include biases or sugar-coated versions of the actual situation.